 Principle 10 of the UN Basic Principles on the Independence of the Judiciary requires that "(p)ersons selected for judicial office shall be individuals of integrity and ability with appropriate training or qualifications in law".
 While determining ability and qualifications may be relatively simple, the quality of integrity is more elusive.
 The method of appointments is important in ensuring that appropriate persons are selected.
-The Basic Principles prohibit discrimination (with the exception of citizenship requirements), but do not further describe processes for selection, other than urging that the process employs safeguards that prevent appointment for improper motives.
-Some countries go further than following the non-discrimination principle and in fact promote the appointment of certain previously or currently disadvantaged groups through legal provisions or through policy.
+The Basic Principles prohibit discrimination (with the exception of citizenship requirements), but do not further describe processes for selection, other than urging that the process go further than following the non-discrimination principle and in fact promote the appointment of certain previously or currently disadvantaged groups through legal provisions or through policy.